NCAR/parcel_DNS/README.md

 Updates:
 May 2020:
 Changed the precision of droplet-related variables to double precision.
-The single precision has caused the round-off truncation error which prevent the droplet from growing.
+The single precision has caused the round-off truncation error which prevented the droplet from growing.

 May 2019:
 Debug finished in terms of solute effect.
 The model now can handle the hygroscopic growth of multiple chemical species.